DoumbiaAmadou/canalmoviefront/README.md

 ## General info

-By default i use discovery request to find all TV or Movie content and apply a search, sort, paginate module in it.
+By default, i use discovery request to find all TV or Movie content and apply a search, sort, paginate module in it.
 there is a search mode, which use MultiSearch EndPoint to find all Movie and TV content
 **NB:**